Often described as the capital’s educational and finance hub, Westminster is one of the wealthiest boroughs around.

 Often described as the capital’s educational and finance hub, Westminster is one of the wealthiest boroughs around.
 It’s also the location of the Houses of Parliament and Buckingham Palace, as well as being the only area of London with a World Heritage Site designation.
 The area is steeped in history, and yet you will still find pockets of residential redevelopment (particularly luxury apartments) here.
 It’s also around one third less expensive to buy property here than in other upmarket areas of the capital such as Mayfair and Knightsbridge.

-Westminster City Council’s master plan provides a framework for all development in the Church Street area over the next 15 to 20 years.
-This plan aims to create a thriving new residential and business district in Central London, with four key target areas:
+Westminster City Council’s master plan outlines a long-term vision for transforming the Church Street area over the next 15 to 20 years.
+The project seeks to create a vibrant, mixed-use community that blends housing, business, and public spaces at the heart of Central London.

 In its recently published City Plan (2019 to 2040), Westminster Council pledged to invest a total of £150m over three years in the Oxford Street District.
 This comprises more than 90 different projects in 85 individual locations and includes a brand-new public piazza on Oxford Street for pedestrians.